Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 It's just impossible.

-Political politically impossible to mass deport illegals.
+Politically impossible to mass deport illegals.

-Well, and and you know where this works, right?
+And you know where this works, right?

-And then feed those lines to him.
+His advisors watch us and then feed those lines to him.

 Whispering in his ear, it's inevitable.

-Say inevitable, Nigge.
+Say inevitable, Nij.

 Say that it's inevitable.

-Next he'll be indistinguishable from Steve Laws.
+Next, he'll be indistinguishable from Steve Laws.

-Give it give it a few months.
+Give it a few months.

-Right, we've probably got a bunch of comments, haven't we, that we haven't read out yet.
+Right, we've probably got a bunch of comments, haven't we, that we haven't read out yet?

-Yeah, can you if I do it, I'll get it wrong.
+Yeah, can you, if I do it, I'll get it wrong.

 So I'll just move my laptop right.